Applying for an Internship

 Submit an Internship Application and Internship Agreement

-Once you have an agreement to work with a specific organization, you must complete and sign the electronic Internship application as well as the internship agreement form.
+Once you have an agreement to work with a specific organization, you must complete and sign the electronic internship application [Google form] as well as the internship agreement form [Word].
 Pay attention to our deadlines!

 Register for Internship Credits

 Once your internship is approved, you will receive an email with instructions for adding the internship course to your semester registration.
 You must be registered for an internship course to receive a grade and academic credit for the internship.
 Note: The internship is an academic course like any other; credits will appear on your transcript and will be added to your tuition cost.